kyleczhang/cits4401-rems-group10/phase1-report.md

 ### 4.1 Functional Requirements

+All requirements listed in Section 4.1 are functional requirements, describing system behaviour.
+Requirements in Section 4.2 are non-functional requirements, describing system constraints and quality attributes.

 **FR-01: Centralised Document Storage**
 The system shall store all documents associated with an ethics application in a single, centralised repository, accessible from within the application record.